Hydrodynamic attractor in periodically driven ultracold quantum gases

 where one has to determine self-consistently the effective temperature evolution $T(t)$.
 This can be done by substituting the distribution, \cref{eq:KTsolution}, into the energy density integral, \cref{eq:et}, and equating it to the equilibrium energy density, \cref{eq:eTh}.
-The resulting integral equation can be solved iteratively for $T(t)$ and then inserted into the solution for the distribution, \cref{eq:KTsolution} (see Appendix for details).
+The resulting integral equation can be solved iteratively for $T(t)$ and then inserted into the solution for the distribution, \cref{eq:KTsolution} (see End Matter for details).
+At $t=0$ we consider a one parameter family of distribution functions $f_0(p) =N_\alpha f_\text{eq}(\alpha p, T_0)$ where $N_\alpha$ is chosen such that that initial energy density remains constant, i.e., $T(0)=T_0$.